FooliY/FooliY/README.md

 <h5 align="center"> I never interact first. </h5>
 <h5 align="center"> I'm only quiet because I have no idea on what to talk about. </h5>
 <h5 align="center"> C + H , I have a touch comfort , but only if we've spoken for a bit. </h5>
+<h5 align="center"> Please, please, PLEASE!
+Do not copy my skins.
+Vegeta is a comfort for me and seeing someone stealing and making an exact copy of the skin really frustrates me. </h5>

  <h1 align="center"> THANK YOU <3</h1>